blindelectron/ttServerManager/README.md

 ```
 setconfig nickname=testing bot autoaway=true
 ```
+* restart, restarts the bot on the server where the command was sent from.
+This does not restart the program, it merely rereads the config and reinitializes the server object, I had to do this to insure that someone from one server could not restart the bot on other servers.
+* quit, quits the bot on the server where the command was sent from.
+This works in the same way as restart, it merely kills the server object, rather than quitting the entire program.
+The program will however, close if the bot is quit on all servers.
 ### notes on commands.
 if sending in a channel message, you must propend the command with a slash(/) Most commands are based on user nickname, unless otherwise specified.